Somali grammar: Pronouns

 Somali personal pronouns exhibit separate clitic and emphatic forms.

 The clitics distinguish a subject and an object form.
 In the 3rd person non clitic object forms exist.
 If a transitive verb is used without any overtly expressed object, an object pronoun would need to be added in an English translation.

 The emphatic personal pronouns behave like nouns.
 The emphatic forms in the table are the basic, unmarked forms (traditionally referred to as absolutive case), and, just like nouns, they all take on the ending -u instead of -a when they function as the non-focused subject of a clause.
 A focused subject will however be expressed by the basic form listed in the table.

 Verbs

 Somali verbs consist of a stem to which suffixes are added.
 Verbs in indicative mood exist in four tenses, present, present continuous, past and past continuous, in addition to a subjunctive mood form for present and future tense.
 Verbs in Somali conjugate mainly through the addition of suffixes, although a very small number of common verbs use a conjugation using prefixes.

 Infinitive and verbal nouns

 The infinitive is created through the suffix -i or -n depending on verb class, e.g. keeni (to bring) and siin (to give).
 The infinitive is used in present tense only with the modal verb karid (to be able).
 Verbal nouns are formed with the endings -id, -n and -sho, e.g. keenid (the bringing), siin (the giving) and barasho (the learning) and are used and declined as per normal nouns.

-Pareto principle

-According to Ahmad (2013), the Pareto principle is in effect with regard to Somali grammar.
-When applied to Standard Somali, the adjective and verb, which collectively represent around 20% of Somali grammatical categories, would thereby constitute about 80% of both spoken and written Somali.
-This is due to the fact that tenses have an effect on both grammatical categories.